emilyws27/emilyws27/README.md

 >- Quantum Computing
 >- DevOps

-Think we might work well together, or just want to reach out?
+Think we might work well together or just want to reach out?
 Shoot me an email at e.sheehan(at)wustl.edu!